Airports in Auckland

 Getting to the city

-An Airbus bus service leaves regularly (every 20 minutes during the day and every 30 minutes at night) for the city centre and costs NZ$16 for a single ticket.
+An Airbus bus service leaves regularly (roughly every 20 minutes during the day and every 30 minutes at night) for the city centre and costs NZD 16 for a single ticket.
 Shuttle buses also offer economical transportation between the airport and city or suburbs on a 'shared ride' basis.
-Maxx also offers public transport to and from the city and surrounding areas.
-Taxis are also available; the airport to city fare is about NZ$75 to NZ$90.
+Taxis are also available: the airport to city fare is about NZD 75 to NZD 90.

 Local time is GMT +12 (GMT +13 from the last Sunday in October to the last Sunday in March).